QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tute5.md

 # Tutorial

-Try using all of the tools you have just learned to find, box and label one example of a bird call.
+Try using all of the tools you have just learned to find and box one example of a bird call.
+Label it '1'.

-When you have done so, click Next.
+When you have done so, click Continue.